 Should using the internet Anonymously be a thing of the past?
 That’s what police in Denmark are hoping.
 They are currently recommending that identities be verified before someone is able to log on to the internet.
 But is it one thing to hope that internet anonymity be abolished and quite another to make it happen?

-There’s some interesting developments being pointed out by the Huffington Post.
-An article (Google translated, original) is suggesting that police in Denmark are hoping that internet anonymity be a thing of the past.
+There’s some interesting developments being pointed out by original) is suggesting that police in Denmark are hoping that internet anonymity be a thing of the past.
 How exactly do they propose to do that?
 From the translated article:

 How people should make themselves known to the as yet open, anonymous connections are still unclear.